Farm Bureau Mutual vs American Family: Which is Better for You?

 |Very Good (740-799)||$932||$1,009|

-Farm Bureau Mutual vs. American Family: high-risk insurance rates
+Farm Bureau Financial vs. American Family: by citation

 If you've got an at-fault accident, speeding ticket, reckless driving violation, or DUI on your résumé, Farm Bureau Mutual could be a better choice than American Family.
 Every insurer enacts rate penalties differently, so always do your due diligence and compare quotes to find out which insurance company suits you.

-RATES BY VIOLATION: AMERICAN FAMILY VS. FARM BUREAU MUTUAL
+INSURER RATES BY VIOLATION: AMERICAN FAMILY VS. FARM BUREAU FINANCIAL

 |Violation||Farm Bureau Mutual avg. annual premium||American Family avg. annual premium|